stefek99/wings-integration/README.md

 ## Integration

 Project owner should provide 2 contracts:
 + Token contract that complies to ERC20 specification and does exactly what it is intended for.
-Also note that during the crowdfunding process token values should be somewhat produced ("minted" as in the example) or transferred ("sold") to the buyer's account from some special account;
+Also note that during the crowdfunding process token values should be produced ("minted" as in the example) or transferred ("sold") to the buyer's account from some special account;
 + Custom `Crowdsale` contract which derives from `BasicCrowdsale` contract (see [BasicCrowdsale.sol](https://github.com/WingsDao/3rd-party-integration/blob/master/BasicCrowdsale.sol))